Rain World

-Rain World is a 2017 survival-platform video game developed by indie studio Videocult and published by Adult Swim Games and Akupara Games.
-It was released for PlayStation 4 and Microsoft Windows in March 2017 and Nintendo Switch in December 2018.
-The player controls a "slugcat"an agile cat-like animalthat is tasked with survival in a derelict and hostile world.
-The slugcat traverses through the remnants of an industrialized ancient civilization as it searches for its family.
-It uses debris as weapons to escape from lethal predators, scavenge for food, and reach safe hibernation rooms before the deadly torrential rain arrives.
-Other game modes include multiplayer.
+Rain World is a 2017 survival-platform video game developed by independent studio Videocult and published by Adult Swim Games and Akupara Games.
+It was released for PlayStation 4 and Windows in March 2017 and Nintendo Switch in December 2018.
+The player guides a "slugcat", an agile animal resembling a cat-slug hybrid, as it fights for survival in a derelict and hostile environment.
+The slugcat traverses the remnants of an industrialized ancient civilization in search of its lost family.
+It uses debris as weapons to ward off lethal predators, hunts and gathers for food, and attempts to reach safe hibernation rooms before deadly torrential rain arrives.
+Rain World can be played alone or with multiple players; there is also a sandbox mode.

-Beginning in 2011, Rain World was in development for over six years by a two-man team and funded through Kickstarter, who intended to simulate a realistic ecosystem; creatures act independently of the player and perpetually wander through the environment.
-Rain World uses procedural animation and conveys much of its narrative through environmental storytelling, adopting an adaptive low-fi and electronic soundtrack.
-The player is given little explicit guidance so that they would feel like "a rat that lives on subway tracks", learning to survive in an environment without understanding its higher-level function.
+Development began in 2011 and included a successful Kickstarter campaign in 2014.
+The two-man team intended to simulate a unique, realistic ecosystem, in which creatures act independently from the player and perpetually roam the environment.
+Rain World uses real-time procedural animation and conveys much of its narrative through environmental storytelling, adopting an adaptive low-fi and electronic soundtrack.
+The player is given little explicit guidance so that they would feel like a rat that lives on subway tracks, learning to survive in an environment without comprehending its higher-level function.

-Rain World received mixed reviews from critics, who praised its art design and procedural animation but criticized its difficulty, checkpoint system, and controls; some of these concerns were addressed with later updates.
-Despite the mixed reviews, the game garnered a cult following and modding community.
-In January 2023, a downloadable content pack titled Rain World: Downpour, which was adapted from a popular community mod, was released for PC and ported to various consoles on July 11, 2023, receiving generally positive reviews from critics.
-A second content pack titled Rain World: The Watcher was released on March 28, 2025, for PC.
+Rain World received mixed reviews from critics, who praised its art design and fluid animation, but criticized its difficulty, checkpoint system, and controls; some of these concerns were addressed with later updates.
+The game was nominated for awards—including an honorable mention for the Seumas McNally Grand Prize—and garnered a cult following and a large modding community.
+A downloadable content pack titled Downpour, adapted from a popular community mod, was released for Windows in January 2023 and ported to consoles in July 2023.
+It added five slugcat characters with unique abilities and was positively received by critics.
+A second content pack, The Watcher, was released for Windows in March 2025 and ported to consoles in September.